-Groceries, Clothing, Boots and Shoes, Gents' Furnishings, Hardware, etc., Medicine Hat, Assiniboia .- The present age is a busy and progressive one, with competition in all lines of business, so energetic and vigilant as to require, in most lines, the utmost perseverance and enterprise to gain success and keep pace with the times.
+Tweed & Ewart, Wholesale and Retail Dry Goods, lishment in the city has achieved a more respectable posi-Groceries, Clothing, Boots and Shoes, Gents' Furnishings, Hardware, etc., Medicine Hat, Assiniboia.-The present age is a busy and progressive one, with competition in all lines of business, so energetic and vigilant as to require, in most lines, the utmost perseverance and enterprise to gain success and keep pace with the times.
 But while this is proverbially true, there are instances where increasing perseverance, long trained experience and consummate knowledge of business rises superior to competition and defies rivalry.
 The house of Messrs.
 Tweed & Ewart may be ranked with this class.
 This business was established in 1883 by Messrs.
-Thomas Tweed and John Ewart, the present proprietors being the first to locate here.
-The premises occupied are large and commodious the building being two stories in height, and 25 x 100 feet in size.
+Thomas Tweed and John Ewart, the present proprietors being the first to locate The premises occupied are large and commodious the building being two stories in height, and 25 x 100 feet in size.
 They have also a large warehouse, where is stowed the large and bulky articles.
 The store-room is most admirably adapted and arranged for their business.
 They carry a large and most complete stock of dry goods, embracing dress goods, linens, woollens, hosiery, fancy goods, etc., staple and fancy groceries, clothing, gents' furnishings, hats and caps, fur goods, heavy and shelf hardware, etc. The post office is located in the rear of the store.
 Mr. Tweed being Postmaster and Express Agent, and also President of Medicine Hat Board of Trade.
 This firm are also largely interested in a cattle ranch, situated about thirty miles south-west of here.
-It is not the province of this work to indulge in excessive praise of any single establishment, but in this instance we feel that we are not

-Tweed & Ewart, Wholesale and Retail Dry Goods, lishment in the city has achieved a more respectable position commercially, not one has been conducted upon a basis of more conservative, honorable and liberal principles, or managed with more enterprising progressive policy.
-With such characteristics and qualifications it is only natural that the trade should grow to be as extensive as itsis.
+It is not the province of this work to indulge in excessive praise of any single establishment, but in this instance we feel that we are not deviating from our rule by asserting that while no estabteas, coffees, sugars, syrup, canned goods, etc., clothing, tion commercially, not one has been conducted upon a basis of more conservative, honorable and liberal principles, or managed with more enterprising progressive policy.
+With such characteristics and qualifications it is only natural that the trade should grow to be as extensive as it is.

 Geo.
 McCuaig & Co., Wholesale and Retail Dry Goods, Groceries, Clothing, Boots and Shoes, Hardware. etc., Medicine Hat, Assiniboia.-Certainly the Northwest has not neglected her mercantile or commercial opportunities, and that this is especially true with regard to her general store merchants will be seen by referance to the notices of her leading representative houses, and the statistics furnished relative to their importance and extensive trade in other portions of this works.
 Possessing unsurpassed facilities in her geographical position and modes of transportation, as well as in the enterprise and high standing of her leading merchants in this line, Medicine Hat can to-day furnish the staple articles of trade at prices which will compete successfully with eastern dealers, and effect a great saving in freight to parties throughout the surrounding country.
-Prominent among the houses engaged in the general/store trade, may appropriately be mentioned that of G. McCuaig & Co.
+Prominent among the houses engaged in the general store trade, may appropriately be mentioned that of G. McCuaig & Co.
 This business was founded by Mr. McCuaig in 1883.
-They keep a full and complete stock of general merchandise, such as dry goods, embracing silks, woollens, linens, hosiery, notions, etc., choice deviating from our rule by asserting that while no estab- teas, coffees, sugars, syrup, canned goods, etc., clothing, the latest styles of boots and shoes, heavy and shelf hardware, etc., and comprising every article pertaining to this line of trade.
+They keep a full and complete stock of general merchandise, such as dry goods, embracing silks, woollens, linens, hosiery, notions, etc., choice the latest styles of boots and shoes, heavy and shelf hardware, etc., and comprising every article pertaining to this line of trade.
 Mr. McCuaig sustains an excellent reputation for honorable dealing, and is well known as a liberal, conscientious business man.
 Through his own efforts he has achieved success, and he well merits the esteem and respect in which he is held.